 The price of “Advanced Elements Advanced ” varies, so check the latest price at

-This is one of the best kayaks that are beginner friendly people looking for a nice leisurely paddle, and avid fishing enthusiasts.
+This is one of the best kayaks that are beginner-friendly for people looking for a nice leisurely paddle and avid fishing enthusiasts.
 It has a comfortable seat, some nice little features, and a good price tag to boot.

-The kayak features both an adjustable padded seat and multiple footrest positions to make it as universally accessible as possible for recreational kayaking.
+This kayak for beginners features both an adjustable padded seat and multiple footrest positions to make it as universally accessible as possible for recreational kayaking.
 The best kayaks for beginners need to have as much adaptability as possible so that you can tweak and change the setup until it fits you just right.

 - Length – 9′ 6″